 The village of Mut is the largest and most important location within the oasis.
 The name Mut was derived from the ancient Egyptian goddess Mut of balance and the wife of the famous god Amun of Thebes.
 In the southeast of Mut is a badly preserved roman settlement called Mut El-Kharab.
-The most attractive site in the village is the spa of Bir Talata which is located two km away from the center of the town, the water is rich with sulfur and iron which is used in naturally curing various illnesses.
+The most attractive site in the village is the spa of Bir Talata which is located two km away from the center of the town, the water is rich in sulfur and iron which is used in naturally curing various illnesses.

 In the north of Mut village is a necropolis of Al-Muzwaqa which consist of around 300 rock-hewn tombs, the most famous tombs are the tomb of Petosiris and Petubastis from the 1st and 2nd centuries which contain all the traditional components of the ancient egyptian tombs, the decorations, wall paintings and drawings that show funerary processions and offerings to the deceased, and the ancient Egyptian gods watching the deceased entering the afterlife.

 About 20 km north of Mut is the village of Al-Qasr which holds a number of majestic ancient monuments.
-In the center of villages lies the minaret of Sheik Nasr El-Din mosque dating to the Ayyubid period in the 11th and 12th centuries, the narrow lanes of the village have some very ancient Islamic houses with doors decorated with acacia wood.
-North of Mut just near the necropolis is Deir El-Hagar known as the stone monastery which dates to the first century to the time of king Nero and was heavily renovated and enlarged in the Roman period.
+In the center of villages lies the 21-meter high minaret of Sheik Nasr El-Din mosque dating to the Ayyubid period in the 11th and 12th centuries, the narrow lanes of the village have very enchanting and ancient Islamic houses with doors decorated with acacia wood which holds the name of the owner or the constructor of the house being carved.

 The Egyptian western desert is a sand ocean filled with the wonder of magic that will change the way anyone looks at life.
 Explore the majestic destination of this incredible country and witness the definition of true glory through one of our Egypt tour packages.